sohail69/MHD_mfem_practice/documentation/docs/source/inductionlessmhd.rst

 :math:`\phi = H_{q} \tilde{\phi}_{q}` (continuous approximation to discretised potential field)

-The discretised variables
+The discretised variables mean that the equations can be put into a block matrix structure

 Weak forms of the equation
 ---------------------------
 The weak forms of the equation can be arrived at by multiplying the strong forms of the equations by test functions an integrating, often the test functions can be the interpolation functions.
-The 3-strong form equations have 3-corresponding weak form eqautions
+The 3-strong form equations have 3-corresponding weak form eqautions however the block matrix-structure means that the these can be further divided into linear and non-linear components.

 .. autosummary::
    :toctree: generated